1. How can I participate in a dig?

 Where Can I Learn More About Archaeology?

-Adult Field School and Student Field School sessions, which are noted in the
+Attendance at the Adult Field School and Student Field School will provide an excellent grounding in the basics of archaeology through hands-on work.